liam-ilan/crumb/README.md

 ### IO
 - `arguments`
   - A list command line arguments, like argv in C.
+  - Will skip all arguments up to and including the path to the crumb program.

 - `(print arg1 arg2 arg3 ...)`
   - Prints all arguments to stdout, returns nothing.